begmaroman/go-micro-boilerplate/README.md

 #### `./scripts` directory

 Contains bash scripts.

 You may see `generate.sh` scripts there.
-It's needed to generate GoLang models of proto messages.
+This is needed to generate some stuff like GoLang models of proto messages and swagger models.
-To generate proto files, execute the following command from the root of the project
+To generate these data, execute the following command from the root of the project
 ```bash
 $ ./scripts/generate.sh .
 ```

+We've prepared docker image as a base image of services.
-Also, to build the base image for services, you may use `build-base-image.sh` script:
+To build the base image, you have to execute `build-base-image.sh` script:
 ```bash
 $ ./scripts/build-base-image.sh
 ```

 #### `./services` directory

-Contains the logic of all of the services.
+Contains all services of the project.

-Once you wand to create a new service, you may create a new directory with `<service-name>-svc` format.
+Once you want to create a new service, you may create a new directory with `<service-name>-svc` format.
 Inside of the created directory you can put the logic of your service like it's done with `account-svc`.

 #### `./utils` directory